pypa/pipx/README.md

 This is an alternative to `pipx install`.

+`pipx run` downloads and runs the above mentioned Python "apps" in a one-time, temporary environment, leaving your system untouched afterwards.

-I find this handy when I need to run the latest version of an app, but don't necessarily need it installed on my computer.
+This can be handy when you need to run the latest version of an app, but don't necessarily want it installed on your computer.

-For example, you may want to do this when you are initializing a new project and want to set up the right directory structure, when you want to view the help text of an application, or if you simply want to run an app in a one-off case and and leave your system untouched afterwards.
+You may want to do this when you are initializing a new project and want to set up the right directory structure, when you want to view the help text of an application, or if you simply want to run an app in a one-off case and leave your system untouched afterwards.

 For example, the blog post [How to set up a perfect Python project](https://sourcery.ai/blog/python-best-practices/) uses `pipx run` to kickstart a new project with [cookiecutter](https://github.com/cookiecutter/cookiecutter), a tool that creates projects from project templates.